abarker/typped/doc/sphinx_docs/calculator_example.rst

 Each overload can have a different evaluation function.
 In this case the two-place version takes an extra argument giving the base, like in the Python math library (which uses a default parameter value for the single-argument form).
-The default base is `e`.
+The default base is ``e``.

 At this point we have a working calculator.
-The code up to this point can be run to do basic operations.
-The next groups of definitions just add extra features to the calculator.
+The code up to this point can already be run to do basic operations.
+The next three procedures just add extra features to the calculator.

-The previous function defined all the usual arithmetic functions, but it did not define the juxtaposition operator.
-This function defines the juxtaposition operator as a synonym for multiplication.
+The previous procedure defined all the usual arithmetic functions, but it did not define the juxtaposition operator.
+This procedure defines the juxtaposition operator as a synonym for multiplication.

 .. code-block:: python